Category Archives: Favorites

 I grew up in New York City and the place holds a lot of memories for me.
 At night, I was assaulted by dreams of experiences in which I was made to feel small.
 In those moments, when I felt weak in the presence of others, I could see how my lack of strength in my own nature caused me to cower.
 Sometimes this energy was intentionally inflicted but other times not.
 I was just too easily intimidated because I was un-rooted, not at home inside myself, and easily blown off-balance, like a shallowly rooted tree in a hurricane.

-Aha!
-So this is how the weakness in nature manifests itself in me.
-I could see how I built up an armor around this wound without having healed it and how the recent initial healing in nature was allowing me to see this issue more clearly in myself.
 I could see how my nature is tied to the big nature of the world.
 And at last, I could feel some compassion for myself.
 Finally, I could unclasp the heavy armor encasing my heart, and reveal it without shame, naked and bleeding, because in my embrace of nature, I have begun to take root.

 Malidoma says that a weakness in nature is common for modern people.
 During my recent visit to NY, I could see evidence of that.
 In a city, we are constantly told how to be, what to think and do.
 Walk, don’t walk.
 Buy this.
 Eat here.
 Don’t stop.
 Keep moving.
 Faster.
 Upgrade.
 I think even if you are strong in your nature, everyone is influenced by city persuasion to some extent.